spences10/mcp-n8n-builder/plan.md

 ## Schema Design with Zod

-We'll use Zod for schema validation throughout the application.
-Here's an example of how we'll define schemas:
+We use Zod for schema validation throughout the application.
+Here's an example of how we define schemas:

 ```typescript
 import { z } from 'zod';